-The child sat in the front seat in silence, staring towards the dashboard with all the knobs and buttons and steering wheel.
-It seemed surreal to Sara that the girl seemed curious as she girl leaned forward, looking at the different controls on the stereo and CD player.
+The child sat in the front seat in silence, staring towards the knobs and buttons on the dashboard.
+It seemed surreal to Sara that the girl seemed curious as she leaned forward and examined the controls on the stereo and CD player.

-"Okay, put on your seat belt."
+"Okay, fasten your seat belt."
 The girl's eyes were blank and it was clear she didn't understanding the command.
 Sara motioned towards her.
-"See the black strip next to you?
+"See the black strap next to you?
 Pull it over you and click it in.
 Like this."
-It had seemed rather odd that the child didn't know what to do, but Sara didn't make a fuss of it; the girl followed the instruction as instructed.
+Though it seemed rather odd that the child didn't know what to do, Sara didn't make a fuss about it.
+She simply made a mental note as the girl followed her instructions.

 Most of the drive back to the Home was silent, but thankfully it wasn't a long trip as most of the streets were vacant at such an early hour.
-Sara began to think to herself as to what would be the best way to handle the girl.
-It was already obvious she had been through some kind of physical abuse, but to what extent?
+Sara began to think to herself as to what would be the best way to handle the situation.
+It was obvious the child had been through some kind of physical abuse, but to what extent?

 The girl, however, remained quiet as she watched the world whizz by outside the car.
 Everything was different and new.
 But despite it all, at the moment, she felt safe.
 Before long, Luciana's eyes grew heavy, pure exhaustion gripping her.
 A moment later she was asleep.